CS-DSI-project/lx-nav/README.md

 A application that can help your navigate and know detail of LX Exhibition.

-This project is part of CSC231 Agile software engineering and CSC234 User centre mobile application
+This project is part of CSC231 Agile Software Engineering and CSC234 User-Credente Mobile Application Development

 ## Getting Started